xterns/ernest-packer-repo-with-base-AMI/README.md

     ```
     ![](./img/11.touch-ami.png)

-2. **Open it in a text editor** and add the following minimal configuration:
+2. **Open it in a text editor** and add the following configuration:

 ```
 packer {